orlof/dcpu-admiral/README.md

 >print ship.spd
 0                         # and prototype's fields are intact
 </pre>

+Dict created with dict.create() inherits its properties from prototype.
+Prototype dict is used to read values if property is not defined in dict itself.
+Writing values never modify the prototype dict.

 Admiral has three different types of built-in functionalities:  statements, global functions and class functions.
 E.g. print and run are stetements, len() and mem() are global functions,